 To begin the application process for an eVisa for Chinese citizens, the traveler will need to visit the South African eVisa website.
 On the main page, towards the top left corner, there will be a green button that reads, ‘Apply for South Africa Visa’.
 When you click this button, it will take you to a page where you will be asked to complete an eVisa application form.
 This form will ask for biographical information as well as some passport details.
 Travelers are advised to make sure that they provide accurate information when completing the form.
 Discrepancies between the information provided on the form and those listed on the passport can result in the traveler’s visa being rejected at the airport.
-The traveler may be denied entry into South Africa on the basis of having an invalid visa.
+Chinese visitors may be denied entry into South Africa on the basis of having an invalid visa.

 The traveler will also be asked to provide a valid email address and credit/debit card information.
 There is a processing fee for the eVisa application and the traveler’s credit/debit card will be charged for the amount.
-Once the eVisa application is submitted, the traveler will get an update on the status of their application within 3 business days.
+Once the online visa application is submitted, the traveler will get an update on the status of their application within 3 business days.
 It may take longer depending on whether there is additional processing required on the application.
 Once the eVisa application is approved, the eVisa is sent to the traveler’s email address.
-The traveler will need to keep a copy of the eVisa on their phone/handheld device and take a copy with them to the airport.
+The traveler will then need to keep a copy of the eVisa on their smartphone or handheld device and take a copy with them to the airport.
 The passport and the eVisa have to be presented upon arrival at the airport in order to gain entry into South Africa.

 Visit South Africa from China

 Once the traveler is allowed entry into South Africa, they will be allowed to stay up to 30 days in the country on the eVisa.
 The tourist should plan their departure just before the eVisa ends in order to avoid issues with overstaying the visa.